CrossyChainsaw/Ranknir/README.md

 Ranknir is a discord bot that sends all clan members their 1v1 and/or 2v2 elo in a list.

 ### Servers
-Ranknir is currently active in the following clan servers: Skyward, Pandation, Cybers, Tews, Cherimoya, Excalibur and Brawlhalla NL
+Ranknir is currently active in the following clan servers: Pandation, Tews, Excalibur, Obsessive, Brawlhalla NL, Frost and sword

-Has been active in: Insomnia, Fanfare, Fawaka, Dair
+Has been active in: Insomnia, Fanfare, Fawaka, Dair, Cybers, Cherimoya, Skyward

 ### Clans
 Ranknir processes the following clans: Pandation, Pandace, Panhalla, PanhaIIa, Tews, Tews II, Excalibur and Obsessive